gogins/csound-extended/playpen/README.md

 dependencies as standardized and widely used as possible (such as Csound, Python, and HTML5), is essential to ensure that pieces are maintainable and will play into the indefinite future.
 After all, I have been making computer music now for 38 years.
-Of course, this means that I often use a finished piece as a template for a new piece.
+Of course, this means that I prefer to use a finished piece as a template for a new piece, rather than to create and use a library, because the template approach ensures the self-contained nature of the pieces.

 Experience has also taught me that all-in-one systems such as CsoundQt never actually do everything that I need, and may have bugs that I am unwilling or